 - Providing further representation if the defendant in your case files an appeal.

-The legal team of Stewart J. Guss, Attorney at Law, is nationally recognized for protecting the rights of injured victims for more than 20 years.
+The legal team of Stewart J. Guss, Injury Accident Lawyers, is nationally recognized for protecting the rights of injured victims for more than 20 years.
 If a drunk driver in Texas has hurt you, call our office right now for a free consultation!
 Since we take all of our personal injury cases on a contingency fee basis, you pay us nothing unless we win your case.
 We are available 24 hours a day, seven days a week, so call 800-898-4877 or contact us now by CLICKING HERE.

 Don´t Take Chances – Let Us Help You!